IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 It is common to have shared files that do not have an owner, and do not belong to an application - for instance copybooks or include files.

-To pass information to Migration Modeler about datasets containing these shared copybooks or include files in this scenario, create an Applications Mapping file (*UNASSIGNED.yaml*) pointing to the shared libraries, but don't list any applications:
+To pass information to Migration Modeler about datasets containing these shared copybooks or include files in this scenario, create an Applications Mapping file (ex: *SHARED.yaml*) pointing to the shared libraries, but don't list any applications:

 ~~~~YAML
 datasets: